 The Mathematics and Computer Science Department has an opening for a highly-qualified, dynamic, and innovative math teacher who is deeply knowledgeable and thoughtful about mathematics, computational thinking, curricular issues, and pedagogy.
 The Hotchkiss School is eager to consider applications from groups traditionally underrepresented in independent school communities.

 A B.A. in Mathematics, or a related field required; master’s degree in a relevant field is preferred.
-Several years of teaching experience, ideally at the secondary level, is preferred.
+Previous teaching experience, ideally at the secondary level, is preferred.
 The ideal candidate will be:

 a student-centered educator, skilled in fostering persistent problem solving

 eager to work collaboratively with colleagues on curriculum design, pedagogy, and assessments,

 willing to teach courses across the standard high school curriculum, including potential post-calculus electives,

 committed to improving their practice through professional growth,

 dedicated to making positive contributions to the student experience both inside and outside the classroom, including in dorms, on teams & clubs, and through advising.

 Duties & Responsibilities: